Kevin Burke (quarterback)

-Kevin Burke (born February 24, 1993) is an American football coach and former professional quarterback.
-He played college football for Mount Union where he was a two time winner of the Gagliardi Trophy and won the NCAA Division 3 championship.
+Kevin Burke (born February 24, 1993) is an American college football coach and former quarterback.
+He played college football for Mount Union where he was a two-time winner of the Gagliardi Trophy and won the NCAA Division III championship.

-Burke played professionally in Europe for the Dacia Vikings in the Austrian Football League the Memphis Express as well as the Bern Grizzlies in Nationalliga A.
+Burke played professionally in Europe for the Dacia Vikings in the Austrian Football League, the Memphis Express in the Alliance of American Football, as well as the Bern Grizzlies in Nationalliga A.

-He currently serves as quarterbacks coach for Mount Union and was previously the passing game coordinator and quarterbacks coach for the Case Western Reserve Spartans.
+Burke previously coached for Mount Union, Case Western Reserve, and is the running backs coach for UC Davis, a position he has held since 2022.

 High school career

 Burke led St. Edward High School to the 2010 OHSAA Division I state title, defeating Braxton Miller-led Huber Heights Wayne 35–28.

 College career

-Burke led the Mount Union Purple Raiders football team to three national championship games, winning in 2012 and losing in 2013 and 2014.
+Burke led the Mount Union football team to three national championship games, winning in 2012 and losing in 2013 and 2014.

-In 2013 and 2014, Burke won the Gagliardi Trophy, the award for most outstanding Division III college football player of the year, becoming the first junior winner and the first two-time winner.
+In 2013 and 2014, Burke won the Gagliardi Trophy, the award for most outstanding NCAA Division III college football player of the year, becoming the first junior winner and the first two-time winner.